 When I taste the lime in this jerky, I picture myself sitting on a beach in Mexico sipping on a Corona or a Dos Equis.
 Sand between my toes while slowly turning my beer upside down allowing the lime wedge to float throughout the beer giving it that little extra kick.
 In reality, I am normally in the middle of hot Texas without a beach in sight!
 It’s still nice to day dream…

-- 1 tsp liquid smoke Don't add if using a smoker
+- 1 teaspoon mesquite liquid smoke (Don't add if using a smoker)

 - 1 zest of lime

 - ¼ teaspoon Curing Salt (Prague Powder #1)